 In response to changing economic conditions and evolving consumer behaviors related to COVID-19, the U.S. retail industry is focused on improving efficiencies, protecting workers, and responding to customer needs.
-As companies across the U.S. focus less on brick and mortar store locations and more on ecommerce, Legacy Logistics is there to help – from updating retail fixtures to closing and relocating storefronts.
+As companies across the U.S. focus less on brick and mortar store locations and more on ecommerce, Legacy Logistics is there to support the changing retail landscape as businesses respond to COVID-19 – from updating retail fixtures to closing and relocating storefronts.

 According data collected by Adobe Analytics from 80 of the top 100 digital retailers, online sales in 2020 are expected to surpass last year’s totals by early October, before the holiday buying season begins.
 This growth comes in the same year retailers are expected to close more than 6,300 stores from coast to coast, following record-high rates of closings last year.
 According to estimates from commercial real estate firm Cushman & Wakefield, the number of store closings this year could be even higher this year than last.